marcelpatrick/isaaclab-RL-tutorials/README.md

 ```py
 obs, rew, terminated, truncated, info = env.step(joint_efforts)
 ```
+- Benefits:
+  - Modularity: easy to remove the reward function or observation type and plug in a different to test how the model behaves.
+Plug and play different standard functions as standalone components
-- Benefits: This allows for modularity and practicality when multiple developers are working on the same code.
+  - Encapsulation: safer, easier debugging, allows diff developers to work on the code at the same time.

 ## CONFIGURATION SETUP: cartpole_env_cfg.py